angeloocana/angeloocana/src/pages/blog/redux-saga/making-async-reasonable-with-redux-saga.en.md

 ## actionChannel

-Creates a queue of actions, you don't lose any action and you can process one by one.
+creates a queue of actions, you don't lose any action and you can process one by one.

 ```js
 import { actionChannel, take, call } from "redux-saga/effects";